The Mysterious Stranger: Opera

 Kevin Malone's opera Mysterious 44 is inspired by the work.
 The premiere, performed by Manchester Opera Project with a narrated introduction and conclusion by evolutionary biologist Richard Dawkins, was at the residence of the Hallé Orchestra at St Peter's Church, Ancoats, Manchester, on 24 May 2014.

 Pop culture

 Artist Ted Richards drew a comic-strip adaptation of "The Mysterious Stranger" for his "Dopin' Dan" character in "Rip-Off Comix No. 1" (Rip-Off Press, San Francisco, 1977).

-The story of The Mysterious Stranger is loosely adapted for a side quest in the 2010 video game Red Dead Redemption and its 2018 prequel, with a similar character who sends the protagonist John Marston on various morality based quests.
+The story of The Mysterious Stranger is loosely adapted for a side quest in the 2010 video game Red Dead Redemption and its 2018 prequel, with a similar character who sends the protagonist John Marston on various morality-based quests.

+A character called The Mysterious Stranger whose signature weapon is a .44 Magnum appears throughout the Fallout series of games released by Bethesda Softworks.
+While the character has consistently sported a Trench Coat and Fedora hat, their true nature and origins remain unexplained.
+A running theme is that the stranger appears at random times to aid the player character, and then disappears.